MooniniteModz/NVim-Config/README.md

 Add more?
 Just update ensure_installed and add a setup call.
 No 47-step rituals.

 What You Get:

-Auto-completion

-Diagnostics
+-Auto-completion
+-Diagnostics

-Go-to definition
+-Go-to definition

-Hover documentation
+-Hover documentation

-Code actions
+-Code actions

 🔍 Telescope (File Finding Supremacy)
-Find files by name (fuzzy matching)
+-Find files by name (fuzzy matching)

-Search file contents (live grep)
+-Search file contents (live grep)

-Browse through results like a human
+-Browse through results like a human

-No more clicking through folder trees like a caveman
+-No more clicking through folder trees like a caveman

 🌳 File Management (Neo-tree)
-Tree view on the left (where it belongs)
+-Tree view on the left (where it belongs)

-Git integration
+-Git integration

-Icons that actually mean something
+-Icons that actually mean something

-No lag when opening large directories
+-No lag when opening large directories

 Plugin Philosophy
-One plugin, one file – No 500-line configs
+-One plugin, one file – No 500-line configs

-Sensible defaults – It should work without 47 options

-Clear purpose – Every plugin solves a specific problem
+-Sensible defaults – It should work without 47 options -Clear purpose – Every plugin solves a specific problem

 🚀 Performance Notes
-Startup time: ~50ms
+-Startup time: ~50ms

-Cold start: ~200ms
+-Cold start: ~200ms

-With 50 files open: Still fast
+-With 50 files open: Still fast

 VSCode with 5 extensions: 2GB and climbing
 This config: ~150MB max with LSP active